 I also really love to make these meatballs for any new moms.
 It is a great thing they can stash in their freezers for a quick meal like pasta or meatball subs.
 Freezer meals can be such a blessing when you have a newborn and are running on no sleep!

 What can I make with these turkey meatballs?

 The possibilities are endless.
-There are a lot of great things you can make with these meatballs including easy weeknight meatball subs, baked spaghetti squash with meatballs, pasta with tomato sauce, or throw them in the crockpot with grape jelly and barbecue sauce.
+There are a lot of great things you can make with these meatballs like sub sandwiches with meatballs or this baked spaghetti squash with meatballs, pasta with tomato sauce, or throw them in the crockpot with grape jelly and barbecue sauce.

 I think these are really great staple to have on hand for busy weeknights.

 Do I have to freeze them?